 Our FY19 mini-grants are now available on a rolling cycle!
 Weren't able to attend our webinar to learn more?
 Our recorded webinar is below.

 The Heritage Area’s mini-grant program is designed to provide funding for non-capital projects including innovative exhibits, tours, marketing, planning and projects which build upon interpretive themes identified in the Management Plan including: Transportation, Man and Nature, Historic Recreation, Cultural Uniqueness.
 Projects should seek to attract cultural heritage tourists to the region.
 Click to view our Management Plan.
 Download the application & guidelines below.
-If you have any questions, please contact Jen Durben at firstname.lastname@example.org.
+If you have any questions, please contact us at 301-387-4386.

 Applications will be received, reviewed and awarded on a first come, first served basis until we have met our funding cap.
-The final date to receive an application will be March 1, 2019.
-Please note that projects must be completed by May 15, 2019.
+Please contact us if you have questions about applying for a mini-grant.

 Please click on the guidelines & application below: